-According to Ed Versteeg, APALA, FCSLA, Chair of the 2023 Annual Grants Jury:
+According to Ed Versteeg, APALA, FCSLA, Chair of the 2023 Research Grants Jury:

 LACF is proud to continue our support of professional and student landscape researchers.
 This year 7 grants totalling $47,500 will support the exploration of urgent issues including the decolonization of landscapes, restoration of landscapes, and documenting the history of the profession.
 Grant applicants demonstrate a vital awareness of contemporary issues affecting Canadian landscapes and merit our strongest support.

 Click on the grant number to learn more about these projects.